-7.6 Project Work-II
+7.6 Project Work II

 - 7.6.1 Project work shall be assigned to a single candidate or to a group of candidates not exceeding 4 candidates in a group.
+Candidates can opt for full time internship (vide clause 7.11) in lieu of project work II.
 The project work is mandatory for all the candidates. - 7.6.2 The Head of the Department shall constitute review committee for project work.
 There shall be two assessments by the review committee during the semester.
-The candidate shall make presentation on the progress made by him/her before the committee. - 7.6.3 The continuous assessment and end semester examination marks for Project Work-II and the Viva-Voce Examination shall be distributed as below.
+The candidate shall make presentation on the progress made by him/her before the committee. - 7.6.3 The continuous assessment and end semester examination marks for Project Work and the Viva-Voce Examination shall be distributed as below.

 Continuous (Max.
 5 End Semester Examination (Max.
-50 Marks) Zerotl h Review Review I (Max 201 Marks) Review II (Max.
-30 Marks)) Report Evaluation (Max.
+50 Marks) Zeroth 1 Review Review I (Max 20 Marks) Review II (Max.
+30 Marks) Report Evaluation (Max.
 20 Marks) Viva - Voce (Max.
 30 Marks) Rv.
 Com Guide Review Committee (excluding guide) Guide Review Committee (excluding guide) Guide Ext.
 Exr.
 Guide Exr.1 Exr.2 0 0 10 10 15 15 20 10 10 10

-- 7.6.4 The Project Report prepared according to approved guidelines and duly signed by the Supervisor shall be submitted to Head of the Department.
+- 7.6.4 The Project Report prepared according to approved guidelines and duly signed by the Guide and Project Co-ordinator shall be submitted to Head of the Department.
 The candidate(s) must submit the project report within the specified date as per the academic schedule of the semester.
-If the project report is not submitted within the specified date then the candidate is deemed to have failed in the Project Work and redo it in the subsequent semester. - 7.6.5 If a candidate fails to secure 50% of the continuous assessment marks in the project work, he / she shall not be permitted to submit the report for that particular semester and shall have to redo it in the subsequent semester and satisfy attendance requirements. - 7.6.6 The project work shall be evaluated based on the project report submitted by the candidate in the respective semester and viva-voce examination by a committee consisting of two examiners and guide of the project work. - 7.6.7 If a candidate fails to secure 50 % of the end semester examination marks in the project work, he / she shall be required to resubmit the project report within 30 days from the date of declaration of the results and a fresh viva-voce examination shall be conducted as per clause 7.6.6. - 7.6.8 A copy of the approved project report after the successful completion of viva-voce examination shall be kept in the department library.
+If the project report is not submitted within the specified date then the candidate is deemed to have failed in the Project Work and redo it in the subsequent semester. - 7.6.5 If a candidate fails to secure 50% of the continuous assessment marks in the project work, he / she shall not be permitted to submit the report for that particular semester and shall have to redo it in the subsequent semester and satisfy attendance requirements. - 7.6.6 The project work shall be evaluated based on the project report submitted by the candidate in the respective semester and viva-voce examination by a committee consisting of two examiners and guide of the project work. - 7.6.7 If a candidate fails to secure 50 % of the end semester examination marks in the project work, he / she shall be required to resubmit the project report within 30 days from the date of declaration of the results and a fresh viva-voce examination shall be conducted as per clause 7.6.6.

+7.6.8 A copy of the approved project report after the successful completion of viva-voce examination shall be kept in the department library.

-7.7 Project Work-I
+7.7 Project Work I

-The Project Work-I shall be evaluated based on continuous assessment and end semester examinations.
-The evaluation method shall be same as that of the Project Work-II as per clause 7.6.
+The Project Work I shall be evaluated based on continuous assessment and end semester examinations.
+The evaluation method shall be same as that of the Project Work II as per clause 7.6.